AliRezaJoodi/AVR_Exercises/DAC_External_MCP4822_SPI/README.md

-## External DAC With SPI Interface, MCP4822
+## External DAC with SPI Interface, MCP4822

 MCU:     	ATmega32
-Frequency:     	8MHz (Internal)
-Display:        16x2 Character LCD

 ### Folder and Files Description
 It has included: